voucherifyio/voucherify-java-sdk/docs/LoyaltiesApi.md

 Get Points Expiration

 Retrieve loyalty point expiration buckets for a given loyalty card.
 Expired point buckets are not returned in this endpoint.
-You can use the [Exports API](ref:create-export) to retrieve a list of both &#x60;ACTIVE&#x60; and &#x60;EXPIRED&#x60; point buckets.
+You can use the Exports API to retrieve a list of both ACTIVE and EXPIRED point buckets.

 ### Example
 ```java